Bharatiya Janata Party – West Bengal: 2010s

 In 2011 Legislative Assembly election the BJP allied with GJM.

 In 2014 Indian general election the BJP won only 2 seats.
 BJP candidates for the first time, returned runner-up in 3 seats and got 17.2% vote share throughout the state.
 This performance was better than BJP's previous best of 11.66% in 1991 elections.
 However the All India Trinamool Congress dominated the election winning 34 seats.

 In 2016 Assembly election the BJP in an alliance with GJM contested 291 seats and got 5,555,134 (10.16%) votes and created history by winning 3 assembly seats for the first time.

 There was a major political shift from the left to the right in the 2019 Lok Sabha election in West Bengal.
 The Bharatiya Janata Party, won 18 Lok Sabha seats out of the 42 constituencies with 23,028,343 (40.25%) votes.
 On 24 May 2019, The Statesman reported that BJP had made CPI-M a marginalised party and setting a strong challenge to the ruling Trinamool Congress.
 The shift in the voting pattern was seen across the state.

 After the election the Government of India passed the Citizenship (Amendment) Act, 2019 (CAA) in the Parliament, allowing a quicker route to citizenship to non Muslim immigrants from neighbouring countries.
 The party hoped to benefit from the votes of the Hindu immigrants from Bangladesh.

 Post 2020

 The BJP's Bengali booklet released in January 2020 claimed that the National Register of Citizens will be implemented to identify any undocumented migrants including Hindus, Sikhs, Muslims and non-Muslims by the Citizenship Amendment Act.

+In 2021 Assembly election the BJP in an alliance with AJSU contested 293 seats and got 28,968,281(38.15%) votes and created history by winning 77 assembly seats for the first time and becoming the second largest party and the official opposition.
+Ahead of the election, numerous politicians from other parties, including the governing Trinamook Congress, joined the BJP.
+Notably, Suvendu Adhikari and Mihir Goswami, both of whom switched parties before the elections, were appointed as leader of opposition and deputy leader of opposition in the legislative assembly respectively.